 While we can’t make you stick to your budget, snapping every one of your receipts ensures you can track your spending and adjust your budget or spending as needed.
 Every snapped receipt turns into points, which you can turn into a gift card for dining out, video games, groceries and much more.

-Easily Track Your Spending in the Fetch App
+Easily track your spending in the Fetch App

 As a college student, you’ve got to make every dollar count.
 So you should already be snapping receipts in the Fetch app to put toward free gift cards.
 If you aren’t, get on it!
 Once you make a habit of snapping your receipts, budgeting as a college student is as easy as: